 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?

-The fund does not pursue sustainable investment with an environmental objective that is not aligned with the EU Taxonomy.
+The minimum share of sustainable investments with an environmental objective that is not aligned with the EU Taxonomy is 51% of the fund assets.